 - Regular participation in class sessions and on the online student forum each month between sessions.
 Always engage respectfully and thoughtfully with those holding differing views.

 - Read and interact with the texts and assigned readings each month prior to class.

 - Join SDI as a student member ($59 per year).
 You receive their quarterly journal, Presence, for up-to-date articles in the practice and get special student rates for spiritual direction liability insurance (highly recommended).
 More information will be provided during the first weekend of SDT.

-TYPICAL WEEKEND SCHEDULE
+IN-PERSON WEEKEND SCHEDULE

 11:00: Room check-in (optional)

 2:30: Group A Supervision / Group B Contemplation